Badgerati/Pode/docs/Tutorials/ImportingModules.md

 # Importing Modules/SnapIns

-Modules in Pode have recently undergone a change, making them easier to use with Pode's many runspaces.
-This change means you can use the normal `Import-Module` at the top of your scripts, and Pode will automatically import them into its runspaces.
+Modules/SnapIns in Pode have recently undergone a change, making them easier to use with Pode's many runspaces.
+This change means you can use the normal `Import-Module`/`Add-Snapin` at the top of your scripts, and Pode will automatically import them into its runspaces.

-Snap-ins still suffer from the same runspace issue, meaning you still have to use the [`Import-PodeSnapIn`](../../Functions/Utilities/Import-PodeSnapIn) function to declare paths/names of snap-ins that need to be imported into all of the runspaces.

-Because Pode runs most things in isolated runspaces, importing and using modules or snap-ins can be quite bothersome.
-To overcome this, you can use the [`Import-PodeModule`](../../Functions/Utilities/Import-PodeModule) or [`Import-PodeSnapIn`](../../Functions/Utilities/Import-PodeSnapIn) functions to declare paths/names of modules or snap-ins that need to be imported into all of the runspaces.
+The older [`Import-PodeModule`](../../Functions/Utilities/Import-PodeModule) and [`Import-PodeSnapIn`](../../Functions/Utilities/Import-PodeSnapIn) still exist - but now mostly just directly call the main module/snapin functions.

 !!! important
     Snap-ins are only supported in Windows PowerShell.